EXECUTIVE EDUCATION BLOG

 Democratizing international negotiations?
 Towards a virtual and inclusive negotiation for the world after COVID-19

 This blog post explores the potential to launch a virtual and inclusive negotiation to lay the foundations for future formats of international negotiations after COVID-19, with the possible drafting of a “Shared Humanity Charter”.
-Using innovative technological solutions and collaborative methods, this would be a first activity of the emerging International Negotiation Platform.

 The COVID-19 pandemic is likely to have serious domestic and international political consequences and to exacerbate existing trends to reshape the landscape of international and transnational institutions.
 These six trends, when combined, could be dangerous for the structure of global governance as we know it.